Alpine A441

 The Alpine A441 is a 2-liter (Sports 2000) Group 5 sports prototype racing car built by French company Alpine and co-developed by Renault to compete in the 1974 European 2 Liter Sports Car Championship.
-It was designed by French engineer and racing driver André de Cortanze.
+Designed by French engineer and racing driver André de Cortanze, the four A441s, entered as works cars and each driven by a French driver, won every race in the 1974 competition (at least one win by each driver), taking the Constructors' Championship, with driver Alain Serpaggi taking the Drivers' Championship.

 Racing history

 In 1973, after having achieved much success in rally, Alpine decided to turn its attention and commitment to endurance racing, where despite having participated since 1963, it had not yet obtained significant results.
 Thus was conceived the Alpine A440 Barchetta, powered by a 2.0-liter 270 HP Renault- Gordini V6 engine, which immediately proved to be competitive.

 An evolution of the A440 was prepared for the following season, equipped with a higher wheelbase, the Hewland FGA400 gearbox, and a lighter engine using magnesium and light alloys.
 The chassis was reinforced with aluminum sheets riveted to the tubular structure and the engine became partially load-bearing.
 At the same time, the suspension was revised to alleviate the understeer that the previous car suffered.
 Dubbed the A441, four prototypes were constructed and entrusted to some of the best racing drivers that France could offer at the time; including Gérard Larrousse, Jean-Pierre Jabouille, Alain Serpaggi and Alain Cudini.
-In their hands, Alpine-Renault won seven out of seven races and took the 1974 Marche continental title, while Alain Serpaggi made him the European drivers' title, finishing ahead of his teammates Larrousse and Jabouille.
+In their hands, Alpine-Renault won seven out of seven races and took the 1974 Marche continental title, while Alain Serpaggi's results earned him the European Drivers' Championship, in a 1-2-3 sweep ahead of his teammates Larrousse and Jabouille.

 The following season the car was entrusted to private teams, while one example was equipped with a turbocharged engine by the American Garrett Systems to carry on the development of its heir, the A442.
 Among the results obtained by the private teams, there is the victory in the 2.0-liter class and the fourth place overall obtained at the 1000 km of Monza 1975 by the couple Marie-Claude Beaumont-Lella Lombardi.